Viscoelastic Solids

 Coordinator: Rod Lakes, Professor of Engineering

-Prerequisites: Intermediate mechanics of materials, such as the following.
+Prerequisites: Mechanics of materials, such as the following.

 UW seal